medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 Create a [new app form]({{% ref "apps/tutorials/app-forms" %}}) with your desired experience for reporting a death.
 Or you can use the `death_report.xlsx` and `death_report.properties.json` files [from this reference application](https://github.com/medic/cht-core/tree/master/config/default/forms/app).

-If you want to ask the user for the date of the contact's death, use a field of type `date`.
-This information will be used in step 3.
+It is common to want to know the date of death, place of death, or cause of death when reporting a death.
+If you want to ask date of the contact's death, use a field of type `date`.
+This information will be used again in step 3.

 ### 2. Edit the Form Properties.json File